unclebob7/FancyVoice/README.md

 # FancyVoice
-FancyVoice(Chinese Name:趣声) is an Android Application using voice-recognize technology from iFLY(website:http://www.xfyun.cn/).
-It has four mainly kinds of modules, *Speech-Control Browser, Lyric-recognition Music Player, Speech-Control Notebook and Game Centre based on voice-recognize*.
-With BottomNavigationView on the bottom of layout companied by Viewpager, following **Material Design** rules, you must find yourself immerse in exploring this application for great pleasure as well as for its colorful, creative design.
+FancyVoice(Chinese Name:趣声) is an Android application aiming to fully utilize the power of ASR by incorporating it into lots of controlling details.
+For example, for the convenience of the physical impaired, I developed "Handfree Browser" that use voice trigger for controlling events which traditonally requires direct physical operations; "Lisinterest": combining ASR with Acapella-CNN, I managed to increase the signal-noise-ratio and better the performance of lyrics recognition; "Skypeech": in-time captioning for Skype, offering accessible and satisfying Skype experience for the hearing-disabled.
+Following **Material Design** rules, you must find yourself immersed in exploring this application for great pleasure as well as for its colorful, creative design.

 <div align=center>
     <img width="250" height="180" src="https://github-1252789527.cos.ap-shanghai.myqcloud.com/FancyVoice/logo.png"/>
 </div>

 ## 1 Environment
-* Language: Chinese
 * Platform: Android API:25(minAPI:21)
 * Version: FancyVoice V1.0 (underdeveloped)
 ### 1.1 Gradle details